Credit Control Procedures

 2 Issue Terms and Conditions of Sale

-Your customer should receive a printed copy of your terms and conditions of sale, including the credit terms you have agreed to.
+Your customer should receive a printed copy of your terms and conditions of sale, including the credit period you have agreed to.
 This can be provided with your invoice or as a separate document.
 Many businesses include a copy of their standard terms and conditions of sale on their website.

 3. Setting Credit Limits